History of Uruguay: Return to factions, 1865–75

-Military in power, 1875–1890
+Militarism and modernization, 1875–1890

 The power-sharing agreement of 1872 split the Colorados into two factions—the principistas, who were open to cooperation with the Blancos, and the netos, who were against it.
 In the 1873 Presidential election, the netos supported election of José Eugenio Ellauri, who was a surprise candidate with no political powerbase.
 Five days of rioting in Montevideo between the two Colorado factions led to a military coup on 15 January 1875.
 Ellauri was exiled and neto representative Pedro Varela assumed the Presidency.